 - Stanley A, Graham AM, Wagner R, Morton E, and Schug MD (2011) Characterization of 10 polymorphic microsatellite markers for the Eastern Purple Martins, Progne subis.
 Conservation Genetics Resources.
 3(3): 577-579.

 Submitted/In Review/In Revision

 - Graham AM and KG McCracken.
-Hypoxia-inducible factor (HIF) pathway genes EGLN1 and EPAS1 evolved in parallel in high-altitude ducks and convergently between ducks and humans.
-In Review.
+Convergent evolution on the hypoxia-inducible factor (HIF) pathway genes EGLN1 and EPAS1 in high-altitude ducks.
+In Review at Heredity (Accepted, pending revisions).